mercadolibre/chico/README.md

         $ grunt test

 This will open `http://localhost:3040/tests/` in your browser.
-Navigate to `http://localhost:3040/test/:component` to run a specific tests.
+Navigate to `http://localhost:3040/test/:component` to run a specific test.

 **We are going to automate it! :)**